CIRCL/carl-hauser/SOTA/SOTA.md

 #### Con

--   Nd

 #### Steps of the algorithm

-1. Ce

 D-HASH
 ------

 From \[5\], DHash is a very basic algorithm to find nearly duplicate pictures.
 The hash can be of length 128 or 512 bits.
 The delta between 2 “matches” is a Hamming distance (\# of different bits.)

 #### Pro